528hloni/Kota-Website/README.md

 ## "Kota-Website" 🍔

-*The Event Management System (EMS) is a Java GUI application created to simplify the organisation and management of events.
-It offers features for planning events, registering attendees, managing venues, and coordinating vendors.
-The system is linked to a MySQL database for storing event-related data*
+*This website is a HTML-CSS project created to display food items of the menu of Zack's Kitchen.
+This project was created as part of my frontend web development practice*

 ##  Features 🍔
 - Menu section to display food items